Plutonium-X/FORK_Duality-Odd-Quest-Mod/README.md

 #### Special Acknowledgements to:

+- alaisFcZ: Spanish translation.
+- Deratiseur: French translation.
 - ilot: Italian translation.
-- AL|EN: Wrote process which automatically provides Windows, Linux and Mac versions in the same archive file.
+- Prowler: Russian translation.
+- Rivvers: script fixes.
 - The BiG World Textpack German team: German translation.
-- Prowler: Russian translation.

 &#9755; If you wish to translate the mod, have a suggestion, or should encounter any bugs, please report them to the maintainers at the <a href="http://www.shsforums.net/topic/32419-ds-odd-quest-mod/">mod forum</a>.</br>